blockjacc/payslip-analytics/README.md

 ### Unified Chart System
 All charts in the application use a unified system for consistent behavior and visual appearance.

+**New in 2024:**
+- Stacking order for stacked bar charts is now determined per period (not globally).
+For each period, fields/items are stacked in ascending order of value for that period.
+This ensures correct visual representation even when the order of values changes between periods.
+- This per-period stacking is supported for all analytics modules (payslip, shifts, deep dive, etc.) via a shared utility.
+- Legacy global stacking order is still available for backward compatibility.

 ## UX/UI Design System

 ### Universal Background System